Preeti227/The-Optimizers/Task B (model 2)/Readme.md

 Since the provided dataset had huge number of files, we modified it according to our GPU limits.
 --
+## IMPORTANT NOTE
+Our pretrained model weight (`siamese.keras`) exceeded the Github upload limit so here is the model `https://drive.google.com/file/d/1C40DZVWaW-rcIxSQlGd6KeTIFg2G8XR7/view?usp=sharing` download it and use under `face_identity/model`

 # Steps to Run

 ### Clone the Repository